bube054/go-custo-json/README.md

 You can configure the `Parser` using the functional options pattern, allowing you to enable relaxed JSON features individually.
 By default, the parser is strict (all options disabled), matching the [ECMA-404](https://datatracker.ietf.org/doc/html/rfc7159) specification.
 To allow non-standard or user-friendly formats (like [JSON5](https://json5.org)), pass options when creating the config:

   ### `AllowExtraWS`:
-  Allows extra whitespace characters that are not normally permitted by strict JSON.
+  Allows extra whitespace characters that are not normally permitted by strict `JSON`.
   ```go
   cfg := jsonvx.NewParserConfig(jsonvx.WithAllowExtraWS(true))
   parser := jsonvx.NewParser([]byte("{\"key\":\v\"value\"}"), cfg) // valid Vertical Tab